melli0505/Deep-RL/DuelingDQN_custom/README.md

 - model name : dueling

 If you wanna train with your own environment setting, you need to modify line 42 in `main.py`.

+## Warning
+I set the effect of reward on training step 10 times larger than normal one.
+You can check it out in `dueling_dqn.py`, line 59 - 61.

+If your model hardly depends on the reward function, this might be the reason.